 Daily Africa Insight: An overview of today’s key events and developments

-Talking Point: South Africa - Retail sales recover in Q3
+Talking Point: South Africa - Retail sales spike driven by Black Friday sales

 NKC African Economics is majority owned by Oxford Economics, the world’s foremost independent global advisory firm.
 NKC clients have access to the same insights and analysis that they trust and rely on, that is now backed by Oxford Economics’ powerful models and analytical framework.